mich4ld/m4bar/README.md

 #### Goals:
 - configurable
 - support many window managers
-- write basic modules (clock, pager and hardware indicators)
+- basic modules (clock, pager and hardware indicators)

 #### Result:
 - blocks fixed in code
 - works with Kwin
-- write basic modules (clock, pager)
+- has basic modules (clock, pager)
 - has some config parsing